Executor Misconduct · Estate Disputes

 The grading of the offense depends on the amount involved.
 Theft of property valued at more than $2,000 is a felony in Pennsylvania.
 For estates of any meaningful size, executor theft is a felony-level offense.
 A conviction carries potential imprisonment, restitution, and a permanent criminal record.

 Criminal prosecution and civil surcharge proceedings operate independently.
 A beneficiary can pursue both.
 The civil case seeks repayment to the estate.
 The criminal case is brought by the district attorney and seeks punishment.
-One does not preclude the other, and evidence developed in the civil accounting process often supports a subsequent criminal referral.
+Evidence developed in the civil accounting process often supports a subsequent criminal referral.

 Not every case of executor mismanagement rises to the level of criminal conduct.
 Negligence, poor record-keeping, and honest mistakes are addressed through civil remedies.
 Criminal prosecution applies when the executor knowingly converted estate property to personal use.
-The distinction matters, and a lawyer experienced in both probate litigation and criminal referrals can evaluate which path is appropriate.
+The distinction matters, and an attorney experienced in both probate litigation and criminal referrals can evaluate which path is appropriate.

 Stephen H. Lebovitz is an estate litigation attorney at Lebovitz & Lebovitz, P.A. in Swissvale, Pennsylvania, representing beneficiaries in executor misconduct, surcharge, and estate dispute matters throughout Allegheny County.